narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/17-RBAC.md

 ## The next step is to link the **`User`** to that **`Role`**.

 - For this we create another object called **`RoleBinding`**.
 This role binding object links a user object to a role.
-- create the role binding using kubectl command

   ```
   apiVersion: rbac.authorization.k8s.io/v1